 I had a million and one other things to do but this guy had been good to me, he lets me graze his 500 acre estate for free, hell he even gave me a wild boar once, so I dubiously agreed.

-Arriving on the day was slightly daunting- I can’t say I’m your average looking country bumpkin and I often get underestimated in my abilities to get my hands dirty.
-A bit of lipgloss can only help not hinder surely?
+Being the socially inept person that I am, and normally with a loader by my side for moral support, arriving on the day was slightly daunting- I can’t say I’m your average looking country bumpkin and I often get underestimated in my abilities to get my hands dirty.
+A bit of lipgloss can only help not hinder, surely?
 But I was welcomed with open arms by fellow beaters, all very chatty and keen to get a sniff of where this fresh meat had suddenly emerged from.
 “You’re the girl from South East Farmer!” one lady chimed.
 I was pleased to see my regional celebrity status stretched to the beating line.

-Upon first impressions, I was surprised to see such a variety of people there- especially woman.
-Infact predominantly women.
+Upon first impressions, I was surprised to get talking to such a variety of people, and even more pleasingly, predominantly women.
 Kids in high visibility jackets ran around playing and older gentlemen with their grey faced spaniels at their feet chatted away to the guns like they’d known them for years.
 In fact, looking at the scene as a whole, they probably had known them for years.
 This was a community.
+And totally different to any other shoot I’d been to, where beaters and guns couldn’t possibly mix and £30 a day ensured neither ever had to exchange pleasantries.

 It turns out that the actual process of beating is a very minor part of the day.

-Short periods of time were spent diving through cover crop in a carefully arranged line, but the rest is spent laughing, walking, eating and yes, Ian was right, an awful lot of banter.
+Short periods of time were spent diving through cover crop, but the rest is spent laughing, walking, eating and yes, Ian was right, an awful lot of banter.

-As I lay in bed that night I felt an immense feeling of happiness (and a slightly spinning head).
-In one day I had become part of an exclusive fraternity- I’m pretty sure some of the nicest and most welcoming people I have ever met were at that shoot.
-After growing up somewhat of a black sheep I had found a group of people who understand everything I had been scorned for in the past.
+As I lay in bed that night I felt happiness (and a slightly spinning head).
+In one day I had become part of an exclusive fraternity of I’m pretty sure some of the nicest and most welcoming people I have ever met.
+There truly is a value in meeting people who understand everything I had been scorned for in the past (the main reason I love social media).

 One lady, Karen, told me how she decided to try out beating five years ago when her confidence levels were at rock bottom and she was terrified of loud bangs.
-She hasn’t missed a day since and her confidence has grown no end, with her daughter and granddaughter now also being heavily involved.
+She’d never touched a gun in life, or even spent a lot of time outdoors.
+But she hasn’t missed a day since and her confidence has grown no end, with her daughter and granddaughter now also being heavily involved.
+She rightfully won beater of the season this year at the shoot dinner.

 “You’re back?!”, Gary, a particularly welcoming member of the group exclaimed as I enthusiastically arrived the following week.

-My weekends began to revolve around the shoot, declining invitations regularly “sorry I have work that day.”
-Not strictly a lie..
-“No, I cant do the evening either, yup, still working”- I was ditching life long friends for people I had just met, knowing full well I’d have a much better time with them.
+My weekends began to revolve around beating, declining invitations regularly, “Sorry I have work that day.”
+Not strictly a lie..- I was ditching life long friends for people I had just met, knowing full well I’d have a much better time with them.

 And to leave you with a final revelation..
 I have spent much of my past on shoots, gun in hand, numb with the cold, waiting and waiting, and for the final day of the season I am brushing the cobwebs off my 20 bore for a day on a peg, and all I can say is, quite frankly, I’d rather be beating.

-Its long way from now until October, but if you want a great day out, plenty of exercise, a brace of pheasant to take home, and to make great friends along the way I urge you, find your local shoot and get stuck in!
+Its long way from now until October, but if you want a great day out, plenty of exercise, a brace of pheasant to take home, and to make great friends along the way I urge you, find your local syndicate shoot and get stuck in!
+You don’t need a penny in your pocket (but a strong tolerance of alcohol is advisable).

 Perhaps the most pleasing sight of all at this year’s Ashford Cattle Show was not the old farmer boys with years of soil under their belts chatting away to old friends, or the auctioneer smiling because lambs are finally selling for a decent price in what seems like forever, or even the farmer’s wife whose Christmas cake was placed after years of trying.
 But the hoards of screeching, laughing and delighted young farmers that came with their schools to try their hand at showing.